Weinstein-Classics/Ethan-Frome/README.md

 # Stories

-* > Fatal crash into the elm tree last tuesday
+* > Carriage crash into the elm tree last tuesday
+> Reports say that crash resulted in fatal injuries to couple

 ## About us